 Just over a week before Bodker’s arrest, a woman and two men were shot inside the Arium Johns Creek Apartment Complex.
 Both men were killed, and the woman was hospitalized.
 The shooting was categorized as a domestic incident, and the shooter and all victims apparently knew each other.

 The year before, a teenage girl was found dead in the pool of the Atlantic Newtown Apartments.
 Her body showed signs of trauma, and police ultimately determined her death to be a forced drowning.
 Though her killer has not been conclusively identified, a man was charged with concealing her death.
 The same suspect pled guilty to scamming a person with special needs in a separate case.
+If you or a loved one has suffered a brain injury and need legal assistance, consider contacting Atlanta, Georgia brain injury attorneys for expert guidance.

 More recently, in August of 2021, police responded to a call about an incident at a home on Mount Victoria Place, and arrived to find a man stabbed to death, apparently by his wife.
 Their two small children were in the home at the time.